 Tran’s work has been supported by the Robert Wood Johnson Foundation, the National Science Foundation, Southern Poverty Law Center, the Paul & Daisy Soros Fellowships for New Americans, Stanford Center on Poverty and Inequality, Leonard Davis Institute of Health Economics at University of Pennsylvania, and the Rappaport Institute for Greater Boston at Harvard Unviersity, among others In 2018, he received the Nancy W. Malkiel Scholar Award from the Woodrow Wilson Foundation, in recognition of his research excellence and an extraordinary commitment to creating inclusive communities in the university and in the profession.

-Tran has held both elected and appointed positions at the American Sociological Association (ASA) and the Eastern Sociological Society (ESS).
+Beyond Columbia, Tran has held both elected and appointed positions at the American Sociological Association (ASA) and the Eastern Sociological Society (ESS).
 He serves on ASA's Distinguished Contribution to Teaching Award Committee (2018-2020).
-He was elected as Council Member for the ASA Sections on International Migration (2015-2018) and on Asia and Asian America (2019-2022).
+He was elected to the Council for the ASA Sections on International Migration (2015-2018) and on Asia and Asian America (2019-2022).
 He was on the ESS Program Committee for the annual meetings of 2007, 2015 and 2018.
+He has organized and participated in many high-profile panels, including many presidential and thematic sessions at ASA and ESS.
+In 2019, he received the inaugural Outstanding Service Award from ASA's Section on International Migration in recognition of his intellectual contributions.

 Tran is engaged with the public.
 His op-eds have been published in The Los Angeles Times and the New Haven Register.
 He has been cited or quoted in major news outlets, including The New York Times, The Washington Post, The Los Angeles Times, Newsweek, Reuters, Public Radio International, New York Magazine, CNN, NPR, NY1, among others.
 He was selected as an NPR Source of the Week in July 2015.